newrelic/nr1-browser-analyzer/README.md

 ## Usage

-nr1-browser-analyzer uses the `PageView` events in New Relic to interrogate and categorize the performance of a web site.
+The nr1-browser-analyzer uses the `PageView` events in New Relic to categorize the performance of a web site.
 You can explore the performance of individual pages, and forecast how improving performance impacts KPIs like bounce rate and traffic.
-This analysis is based on moving individual browsing sessions from `Tolerated` and `Frustrated` into `Satisfied` (as defined by the [`apdex`](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction) value for a given New Relic Browser application).
+This analysis is based on moving individual browsing sessions from `Tolerated` and `Frustrated` into `Satisfied` (as defined by the [`apdex` score](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction) for a given New Relic Browser application).

 ![Screenshot #1](screenshots/screenshot_01.png)
 ![Screenshot #2](screenshots/screenshot_02.png)